-- C. Arson: Intentionally setting a fire or causing a fire or explosion to occur on school grounds, school vehicle or at school related activities.
-Action: Suspension of up to five (5) days, parent conference and immediate notification of police. - D. Willful Damage to Property: Any student who willfully cuts, defaces, or otherwise destroys in any way any property; real or personal, belonging to the School, or any individual, including other students or employees shall be disciplined.
-Action: Suspension of up to five (5) days, parent/guardian conference. - E. Unauthorized Use of School Property.
-The unauthorized/illegal use of school property.
+C. Arson: Intentionally setting a fire or causing a fire or explosion to occur on school grounds, school vehicle or at school related activities.

+Action: Suspension of up to five (5) days, parent conference and immediate notification of police.

+D. Willful Damage to Property: Any student who willfully cuts, defaces, or otherwise destroys in any way any property; real or personal, belonging to the School, or any individual, including other students or employees shall be disciplined.